 The first line treatment for patients with moderate risk is lifestyle modification.
 Hypertension Canada names physical activity, weight reduction, smoking cessation, reduced sodium intake and other dietary changes as key lifestyle modifications.
 These healthy behaviours are critical at all stages of hypertension care but can be the sole intervention for those at moderate risk.

 A medical doctor will typically begin pharmaceutical treatment for hypertension when blood pressure levels reach 140/90 mmHg or greater.
 Treatment may be started at lower numbers if an individual has other health conditions such as diabetes or a history of stroke.
+Blood pressure targets may vary based on your age, personal medical history, use of medications and other factors.
+Talk to your healthcare provider to discuss what your blood pressure target is.

 In some cases, a medical doctor will give a patient a window of time to decrease their blood pressure with lifestyle modifications before pharmaceutical treatment is initiated.
 This depends on personal medical history and risk factors.